-fbpx Skip to main content
+Skip to main content

-about radar
+about UTR

-radar history
+UTR history

-The Under the Radar Festival began as a beta concept in January 2003 entitled Fresh Terrain: A Performance Art/Theatre Festival & Symposium, co-produced by the University of Texas at Austin’s Department of Theatre and Dance and New York’s Performance Space 122, featured artists were New York’s Richard Maxwell, Big Art Group, Ann Carlson, and Universes; Toronto’s da da kamera; Diana Szeinblum of Buenos Aires; and Austin’s Rude Mechs.
+The Under the Radar Festival began as a beta concept in January 2003 entitled Fresh Terrain: A Performance Art/Theatre Festival & Symposium, co-produced by the University of Texas at Austin’s Department of Theatre and Dance and New York’s Performance Space 122.
+Featured artists were New York’s Richard Maxwell, Big Art Group, Ann Carlson, and Universes; Toronto’s da da kamera; Diana Szeinblum of Buenos Aires; and Austin’s Rude Mechs.
 The first NY edition was realized at St. Ann’s Warehouse in January of 2005 as a conference on presenting and producing new work.
 Mark Russell shifted the conference to be a 7-day theater festival, where the actual performances were the break-out sessions.
 The event was considered a success and received funding for two more years of meetings.
 Oskar Eustis, when he assumed the role of Artistic Director of the Public Theater invited Mark Russell and Under the Radar to be a part of his inaugural season in 2006.
 With the resources, legacy, and stature of the Public Theater Under the Radar expanded its length to 12 days.
 It continued its success and became an annual meeting point for producers, presenters, and their international counterparts interested in the burgeoning alternative theater scene thriving in New York at that time.
 The festival has always mixed international work with national and local artists, to give a spotlight on new artists and new global developments in the field.
 As it continued at the Public it became a destination festival for leaders from theaters and festivals hailing from Asia, Africa, Australia, the Middle East, and Europe.
 It was quickly considered one of the most adventurous and significant festivals.
 An audience grew at the Public, expecting the festival as much as they relied on Shakespeare in the Park.
 Other festivals began to pop up surrounding RADAR, dealing with new opera, performance art, and experimental dance.

 On June 1, 2023, the Public Theater announced that for financial reasons it could no longer produce the Under the Radar Festival, after 18 editions, 17 of them at the Public.
 There was an outcry online and in the press about the sudden closing of the festival.
 A memorial of flowers and notes appeared on the steps of the Public, mourning its loss to the field and to the city.
+Under the Radar was almost immediately revived in collaboration with the NYC production company ArKtype.
+The 2024 iteration of the Festival ran from January 5 to January 21, presenting more than 180 performances of 17 distinct productions at 11 different theaters across Brooklyn and Manhattan, along with a Symposium and an artistic pitch session.
+The 2024 season was a critical and commercial success, selling out the vast majority of its performances.

 Staff

-Festival Director
+Festival Founder + Director

 Mark Russell